-Your NYC plantar fasciitis doctor and specialist Dr. Solomon offer a variety of newest options to treat plantar fasciitis including plantar fasciitis endoscopic surgery.
+Your NYC plantar fasciitis doctor and foot specialist Dr. Solomon offer a variety of newest options to treat plantar fasciitis including plantar fasciitis endoscopic surgery.
 Plantar fasciitis surgery has a high success rate if performed by board certified plantar fasciitis doctor.
 Endoscopic surgery is a more precise surgery with smaller incisions and thus has a faster recovery time.
 Complications are extremely low.
-Come see the plantars fasciitis surgery treatment center in Manhattan and meet Dr. Solomon, top plantar fasciitis doctor in NYC.
+Come see the plantars fasciitis surgery treatment center in Manhattan and meet Dr. Solomon of Midtown podiatry, top plantar fasciitis doctor in NYC.
 Experience, skill, knowledge and compassion.
 Get the plantar fasciitis treatment you need in the safe, reassuring hands of the best plantar fasciitis surgery specialists in NYC.

 Plantar Fasciitis Surgery

 If you’re experiencing foot pain on the bottom of your heel and have been diagnosed with plantar fasciitis by your podiatrist, you may require plantar fascia surgery.
 To be certain, schedule an appointment with a leading podiatrist in NYC, Dr. Sophia Solomon.

 Your fascia is a connective tissue that runs along the bottom of your foot.
 It is a thin band that connects your heel to your forefoot but can vary in thickness if it is inflamed.
 The fascia is similar to a ligament in that it can tear, thicken and become painful.
 The fascia may be injured by direct trauma or by constant strain over time.
 Fasciitis is the medical term for a swelling or inflammation of your fascia tissue.